renjieli2932/renjieli2932.github.io/_posts/2024-01-28-vscode-keybinding.md

 Then it will work.

-Same methods can be applied to Markdown, you can have a try.
+Same methods can be applied to Markdown, you can have a try, remember to modify the snippets.

 P.S.
 If you are using Windows/Linux, remember to replace **cmd** with **ctrl**.